Mkreidly91/SE-FACTORY-FINAL/readme.md

 <img src="./readme/title4.svg"/>

-> Using the wireframes and mockups as a guide, we implemented the Coffee Express app with the following features:
+> Using the wireframes and mockups as a guide, we implemented the Vizi app with the following features:

-### User Screens (Mobile)
+### Company Screens (Web)

 | Login screen                              | Register screen                         | Landing screen                          | Loading screen                          |
 | ----------------------------------------- | --------------------------------------- | --------------------------------------- | --------------------------------------- |